 Deadly weapons are prohibited on any property owned, leased, operated, or controlled by the University, including but not limited to the following: classrooms, laboratories, residence halls, clinics, office buildings, performance halls, museums, athletics and recreation facilities, parking lots and structures, University owned vehicles, and all outdoor areas of any campus of the University except as provided in Subsection IV in the Deadly Weapons Policy.
 Review information on the Deadly Weapons Policy.

-Any CO2 and/or spring propelled guns are also prohibited in on-campus housing.
+Any CO2 and/or spring propelled guns are also prohibited in Campus Housing.
 Anyone with weapons in his/her possession may be subject to serious action including dismissal from the university and criminal prosecution.